 We now know we’re not alone in our obsession, since the most popular pasta restaurant in town – Pasta Loco – announced its second, city-centre venture would be the UK’s first fresh stuffed pasta restaurant, dedicated to ravioli and all its close relatives.
 It prompted a level of excitement pretty much unprecedented on Bristol’s indie food scene, with hundreds of calls and booking attempts made before the paint on the place had even dried – the phone may or may not have been unplugged for a short while in favour of drawing breath, we’re told.There’s still a ‘wet paint’ sign on the door when we arrive at what was once Mr Wolf’s bar and noodle house – where Pasta Ripiena’s owners once partied on the regular – to take advantage of the weekday lunch deal (two courses for £13.50 or three for £16 – boom).

 Simple yet vibrant is the modern Italianate decor; the charcoal windowsill populated with potted plants and posies of wheat.
-They put us in mind not only of golden Tuscan hills but also old Mrs May, we realise, feeling almost as naughty – indulging like this on a Tuesday lunchtime – as the PM must have on that fateful girlhood day, skipping through those fields of grain.
+They put us in mind not only of golden Tuscan hills but also old Mrs May – feeling almost as naughty, indulging like this on a Tuesday lunchtime, as the former PM must have on that girlhood day, skipping through the fields of grain.
 Beside little red espresso cups stacked in a line and looking out to St Stephen’s Street, bright tangerine bottles of Aperol are poised to tempt.

 “…Could be that reading minds is part of the job spec: we know one of the aims is to elevate hospitality to an art form…”

 Forgoing the latter in favour of some lighter lunchtime fizz, we feast our eyes on chef Joe Harvey’s succinct menu and single out the Argentine red prawns.
-Cooked on the plancha with aioli and Amalfi lemon – a taste and aroma indelibly imprinted in my memory after visiting Ravello as a teenager – the fat, juicy shrimps pique our appetites perfectly.
-Still they’re overshadowed by a second choice of Sicilian spring tomatoes – flown in weekly from “the motherland” by small Clevedon importer Nanona – with smoothest goat’s curd, crispy pasta fritti and garden-fresh basil salad, which has my mouth humming with flavour.
-As far as foreplay goes, it’s pretty sensual.
+Cooked on the plancha with aioli and Amalfi lemon – the latter’s taste and aroma still indelibly imprinted in my memory after a visit to Ravello as a teenager – the fat, juicy shrimps pique our appetites perfectly.
+Still they’re overshadowed by a second choice of Sicilian spring tomatoes – flown in weekly from “the motherland” by small Clevedon importer Nanona – with smoothest goat’s curd, crispy pasta fritti and garden-fresh basil salad, which has our mouths humming with flavour.
+As far as foodie foreplay goes, this is pretty sensual.

 My heart, thudding slightly in my throat as the ripiena arrive (possibly I should get out more), is glad when we see pretty platefuls looking as dreamy as promised by previews circulating on Instagram.
 First up is the dry-aged beef shin ragu variety with crispy pancetta, red kale and pecorino – the meat cooked to perfection within its pasta packaging, the pancetta adding crunch and contrast, the red kale contributing all the sweetness missing from its trendy green sibling’s flavour profile, in our experience at least.
 We’ll be growing that on the allotment this year, decides dining partner R. Alighting upon the table seconds after is salt cod and squid ink ravioli with a sumptuous moat of crab, cream, River Exe mussels and agretti, or monk’s beard – the rounded needles of the veg, similar to samphire in shape and saltiness, threading in and around the black cushions of inky pasta and their habit-forming seafood stuffing.

-Just as dinner-table discussion turns to whether it’s acceptable to raise our plates and tip them towards our open jaws in the name of avoiding food waste – we reckon the guys would be cool with it – chunks of soft, airy foccaccia arrive for our sauce-mopping convenience.
+Just as dinner-table discussion turns to whether it’s acceptable to raise our plates and tip them towards our open jaws – we reckon the guys here would be cool with it – chunks of soft, airy foccaccia arrive for our sauce-mopping convenience.

 “…We watch a couple rebook on the way out, just as if they were at the dentist, and realise a return is a foregone conclusion…”